 In 2003, the U.S. Congress passed a series of sweeping regulations on email commerce known as the CAN-SPAM Act.
 Those regulations still inform the foundation for what is legal and illegal in email marketing, and businesses must understand these rules.

 The law revolves around seven regulations that can result in more than $40,000 in penalties if not followed:

 - Do not use misleading or false information in your headers.

 - Do not be deceptive in your subject lines.

-- Always identify an ad.
+- Always identify an advertisement as such.

-- Provide your location to recipients.
+- Disclose your business location to recipients.

 - Tell recipients clearly how to opt out.